Shuma-Gorath

+Shuma-Gorath (/ˈʃuːmə ˈgɔːræθ/) is a character appearing in American comic books published by Marvel Comics.
+Created by Steve Englehart and Frank Brunner, the character first appeared in Marvel Premiere #10 (September 1973).
+Shuma-Gorath belongs to the Great Old Ones, a race of ancient eldritch beings who predate Earth.
+It is a recurring antagonist to the superhero Doctor Strange.

 Publication history

 Shuma-Gorath first appears as an adversary for Doctor Strange in Marvel Premiere #10 (September 1973), created by writer Steve Englehart and artist Frank Brunner.
-The character's name is taken from Robert E. Howard's short story "The Curse of the Golden Skull", which features a dying magician named Rotath invoking the "iron-bound books of Shuma-Gorath" in a curse against humanity.
+The character's name is taken from Robert E. Howard's short story "The Curse of the Golden Skull," which features a dying magician named Rotath invoking the "iron-bound books of Shuma-Gorath" in a curse against humanity.

 Heroic Signatures holds the rights to the Shuma-Gorath name, due to its use in Howard's story, along with additional elements related to the Conan the Barbarian and Kull of Atlantis mythos, which is licensed to Marvel Comics.